Melia azedarach: Uses

-The main utility of chinaberry is its timber.
-This is of medium density, and ranges in colour from light brown to dark red.
+The main utility of chinaberry is its timber, which is of medium density and ranges in colour from light brown to dark red.
 In appearance it is readily confused with the unrelated Burmese teak (Tectona grandis).
 Melia azedarach, in keeping with other members of the family Meliaceae, has a timber of high quality, but in comparison to many almost-extinct species of mahogany, it is under-utilised.
 Seasoning is relatively simple — planks dry without cracking or warping and are resistant to fungal infection.

-The tough five-grooved seeds were widely used for making rosaries and other products requiring beads; however, the seeds were later replaced by plastics.
-The cut branches with mature fruit are sold commercially to the florist and landscaping trade particularly as a component for outdoor holiday décor.
+The tough, five-grooved seeds were once widely used for making rosaries and other products requiring beads, though in the modern era the seeds have often been replaced by plastics.
+The cut branches with mature fruit are sold commercially to the florist and landscaping trade, particularly as a component for outdoor holiday decor.
 The fruits may persist for some time prior to shattering off the stem or discoloring, which occurs rapidly after a relatively short time in subfreezing weather.